Sunday, 1 June 2014

 A hall behind the main entrance.
 (12.08.2015.)

 The courtyard is a considerably large area, surrounded by verandahs and large rooms.
-The whole haveli it seems was constructed on an elevated ground, almost 8 feet higher than the ground in front of the facade.
+The whole haveli seems to have been constructed on an elevated ground.

 A view of the courtyard of the haveli.
 (12.08.2015.)